Note: This is a 10 minute guide to setting up an online store, finding your first customers, and turning it into a

 We’ve had a lot of experience here, and this is what we recommend:

-InMotion Hosting: InMotion is a brilliant premium choice.
+SiteGround is a brilliant premium choice.
 If you’ve got big plans with lots of global traffic, we highly recommend them.
 They’re fast, secure, and great with customer service.
-Bitcatcha.com readers get an exclusive 56% discount on its business hosting.
+As a matter of fact, this website Bitcatcha.com hosts on them.